tolkit/telomeric-identifier/README.md

     -w, --window <window>    Window size to calculate telomeric repeat counts in. [default: 10000]
 ```

-`telomeric-identifier search` will search the genome for an input string.
+`tidk search` will search the genome for an input string.
 If you know the telomeric repeat of your sequenced organism, this will hopefully find it.
-Protoype code done but needs much tidying.
+Protoype code done.

 ```
 tidk-search